-Deleting the organization by removing the management account - AWS Organizations
+Deleting an organization - AWS Organizations

 • The account is responsible for paying only its own charges and is no longer responsible for the charges incurred by any other account.